Spantree/okmercury/README.md

 ![okmercury bash IR_Black 272 80 1](https://f.cloud.github.com/assets/530343/167615/a1070f9e-79dd-11e2-81d5-c213fe8d3db7.png)

-This command may take a long time on the first run.
-It has to download all the
+This command may take a long time.
+On the first run, Vagrant has to download a pristine Ubuntu 12.04 image and install all the infrastructural dependencies to run the app (via Puppet).
+On subsequent runs, it will just verify that the virtual machine is consistent with the latest puppet manifests, so that should take less time.

 #### SSH into the Vagrant instance